-Can an employer contribute different amounts toward employee medical insurance?
+Can an employer contribute different amounts toward health insurance?

-One way small and midsized businesses can rein in their health insurance costs is by limiting who they offer a health benefit to, such as only offering the benefit to full-time employees.
+One way small businesses can rein in their health insurance costs is by limiting who they offer a health benefit to, but employers can’t simply pick and choose who receives different benefits.
+To stay compliant in 2026, employers must follow federal rules to prevent discrimination.

-In this article, we'll explore how to offer different benefits to different types—or classes—of employees.
+In this article, we'll explain how you can offer different benefits to different employees using a group health plan and a health reimbursement arrangement (HRA).

 What are the laws surrounding benefit eligibility?

-For example, applicable large employers (ALEs), or employers with 50 or more full-time equivalent employees (FTEs), are subject to the Affordable Care Act's employer mandate and must offer a health insurance plan to at least 95% of their full-time employees.
+Applicable large employers (ALEs) with 50 or more full-time equivalent employees (FTEs) must adhere to the Affordable Care Act's employer mandate.
+They must offer a health insurance plan to at least 95% of their full-time employees.

-On the other hand, employers with fewer than 50 FTEs have no legal requirement to provide everyone with the same level of benefits or to provide benefits at all.
+On the other hand, small employers with fewer than 50 FTEs have no legal requirement to provide health benefits at all.

-How can employers legally restrict eligibility or offer different benefits to different employees?
+How can employers restrict eligibility or offer different benefits to different employees?

-If you're considering offering different benefits to different employees, you need to make sure you're doing it legally.
-Employers that want to restrict benefit eligibility or offer different benefits to specific employees must base their decisions on bona fide employment-based classifications.
+If you're considering offering different benefits to different employees, you need to ensure you're doing so legally.
+Employers who want to restrict benefit eligibility or offer different benefits to specific employees must base their decisions on bona fide employment-based classifications.

-The IRS has established rules for employee classes—employers can't create their own.
-Employers must follow the IRS rules established in the New Health Coverage Options FAQ or the Final ACA Rules2.
+The Internal Revenue Service (IRS) has established rules for employee classification.
+Employers can't create their own employee classes.
+Employers must follow the rules established in the New Health Coverage Options FAQ1 or the Final ACA Rules2.

 The rules, in summary, state that the employer's distinctions must relate directly to the employee's status with the company.